ibm-cloud-docs/containers/cs_health_monitor.md

 The observability CLI plug-in `ibmcloud ob` and the `v2/observe` endpoints are no longer supported.
 There is no direct replacement, but you can now manage your logging and monitoring integrations through the [IBM Cloud Kubernetes Service extension](/docs/cloud-logs?topic=cloud-logs-extensions-kubernetes) or by [Sending IBM Cloud Kubernetes Service log data to IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-kube2logs).
 {: unsupported}

 You can no longer use the `ob` plug-in, Terraform, or API to install observability agents on a cluster or to modify your existing configuration.
 Sysdig agents continue to send metrics to the specified IBM Cloud Monitoring instance.
-LogDNA agents can no longer send logs since IBM Cloud Log Analysis is replaced by IBM Cloud Logs.

 ### Reviewing your observability agents
 {: #ob-review-mon}

-The observability plug-in installs Sysdig and LogDNA agents in the `ibm-observe` namespace.
+The observability plug-in installs Sysdig agents in the `ibm-observe` namespace.

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)